-This article can be used as a guide to the necessary vaccinations, but your local doctor or travel clinic will be able to inform you of which vaccinations are required before you travel to Tanzania.
+This article can be used as a guide for those necessary vaccinations, but your local doctor or travel clinic will be able to inform you better of which vaccinations are required before you travel to Tanzania.

-The following list of required vaccinations is for your information and should not be used for the treatment or diagnosis of ailments.
-The vaccines listed here are what is currently recommended by the CDC, and further information can be found on their website.
+Please note: The list of required vaccinations in this article is for your information and should not be used for the treatment or diagnosis of ailments.
+The vaccines listed below are what is currently recommended by the Centers for Disease Control and Prevention, and further information can be found on their website.